Home > Blogs > UK Landlord Responsibilities & Renters’ Rights Act to Protect Tenants

 Repairs & Maintenance

-Sometimes, due to harsh weather or other reasons, there is a need to repair certain parts, such as broken mould on walls.
+Sometimes, due to harsh weather or other reasons, there is a need to repair certain parts, such as black mould on walls.
 It’s compulsory for the landlord to pay heed to these issues.
 If you do not repair after informing the tenants, you may face legal action.

 HHSRS Hazard Ratings